ET 25B was a different proposition from ET 25 altogether. ET 25B (aka; Character Creation) was a class in ZBrush.

-The instructor gave us a slew of reference drawings and photos of a colectable model of the Hulk in barbarian armor (which I gather had something to do with a movie).
+The instructor gave us a slew of reference drawings and photos of a colectable model of the Hulk in barbarian armor.
 Since, the last time I checked, the Hulk was the alter-ego of a modern city-dweller (with anger management issues), I couldn’t figure out why on earth he was running around in armor.
-Not that I suppose it mattered.
+Not that I suppose it mattered (I gather had something to do with a movie).

 In any case, we spent several weeks, starting with a sphere, and pushing and pulling it into the shape we wanted to make of it (i.e., a Hulk head and upper torso), and then we built a wig, and armor on it.

 We ultimately went on to give his head a new topology (which you have to do with ZBrush models, because they are so high-poly that you can’t do anything with them anyhere but in ZBrush), UV Mapped it, and created Ambient Occlusion and Normal maps for it.
 Which was practice for people who want to get into the gaming industry, since you have to go through all that before you have anything that would work in a gaming engine, and still look anything like the original model.